 INTERN AT THE WORLD FOOD PRIZE FOUNDATION

-World Food Prize Foundation Internships, formerly named George Washington Carver Internships, provide students with an opportunity to directly support the work of the World Food Prize Foundation and learn about issues related to global food insecurity, sustainability, and international development.
+World Food Prize Foundation Internships provide students with an opportunity to directly support the work of the World Food Prize Foundation and learn about issues related to global food insecurity, sustainability, and international development.

 Interns are an integral part of the World Food Prize Foundation and come from a variety of academic disciplines.
 Internship roles are specialized according to an individual’s background, skills, area of interest and needs of the World Food Prize Foundation.
 In addition to gaining a deeper understanding of global food insecurity issues, they also have the opportunity to interact with World Food Prize Laureates, government officials, international experts in science and agriculture, and food security leaders.